Celebrate the Holidays A-Z

 T: Tea

 Treat yourself to tea and holiday sweets at St. Regis Atlanta’s Tea with Santa, where Santa and Mrs. Claus will drop by for a visit.
 Families can enjoy tea with delectable holiday sweets and savories, live music and a festive atmosphere.
-Through Dec.
+Select dates, Nov.
+24-Dec.
 24.

 U: Unity

 Kwanzaa is a week-long celebration honoring African American heritage and culture that was created in 1966.
 The seven principles honored during Kwanzaa are unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity and faith.
-Celebrate Kwanzaa at The Play Pad with food, treats, bouncy houses, Nguzo Babies storytelling and more.
-Dec.
-31.
+Celebrate Kwanzaa with the Children’s Museum of Atlanta on Dec.
+26.

 V: Victorian